 Giving feedback is not only key to the development of the individual but also critical to managing their expectations at year-end.
 Many individuals only hear positive feedback from their managers and are blind-sided at the end of the year when they don’t get the promotion or don’t receive a good performance review.

 It’s important that you give consistent feedback to your team so they know where they stand and what they need to improve upon to get to the next level.
+This communication is critical if you want to gain the trust of your employees and if you want to make a meaningful impact in their work performance.

 It’s also important that you provide adequate positive feedback.
 Too much negative feedback actually weakens performance.